 Those 2 techniques are the basis for most of my “too-many-loops” methods of making braids of up to 18 loops.

-Nine- and eleven-loop braids can become very easy and automatic to braid.
+Nine- and eleven-loop square braids can become very easy and automatic to braid.
 They allow longer pattern repeats and more colors in square and flat twill braid patterns.
 What I find even more interesting are the complex and varied unorthodox braids that they make possible.
-13 to 17-loop 2-transfer braids are possible, too, though the 15 and 17 loop ones are rather slow to make.
-I only make them as Unorthodox braids [update: also as one-layer plain-weave braids].
-As square braids, they aren’t structurally different from square braids of fewer loops, and at that point, the twill floats (over the same 4 ridges as any square braid) are so long that they can look messy and uneven.
+13 to 17-loop 2-transfer braids are possible, too, though the 15 and 17 loop ones are slower to make.
+I only make them as Unorthodox braids, or as one-layer plain-weave braids.
+As square braids, they aren’t much different in appearance from square braids of fewer loops, and at that point, the four twill passages (over the same 4 ridges as any square braid) are so long that they can end up looking messy and uneven.
+Unorthodox and plain-weave braids of many loops are a very different case!
+They can be very attractive, and very different in appearance from braids of fewer loops.

 Once you’re used to using thumbs, it also becomes possible to make what I call double braids of 9 to 18 loops.
 These are not slow to make, even the 18-loop version.
+An 18-loop double braid is about as straightforward to make as an 11 or 13-loop square braid.
+Much less cumbersome than a 15-loop square braid.
 I hold one loop per finger for the classic 10-loop double braids.
 For double braids of more than 10 loops, I hold any extra loops on the outer fingers (little fingers and thumbs).
 This makes the loop-shifting moves much simpler than if the extra loops were held on inner fingers.

 Double braids have traditionally been made by 2 people braiding together, each doing the moves of (typically) a regular square braid, plus a swapping move in which the two braiders exchange their closest index loops to connect the two braids into one.
 The combined braid has a total of four loop transfers per braiding cycle, and can have either a W- or an AA-shaped fell.***